 What Are the Mission Statements of Largest Apparel Retail Stores?

-The largest apparel retail stores and chains – including American Eagle, The Gap, The Limited, Victoria’s Secret and Zumiez – all have company mission, vision and values statements intended to guide their operations.
+The largest apparel retail stores and chains–including American Eagle, The Gap, Victoria’s Secret and Zumiez–all have company mission, vision and values statements intended to guide their operations.
 These statements define their brands, their culture, and customer experience.
 Each is as unique as the merchandise and shopping experience found in their stores.

 American Apparel Mission Statement

 American Apparel says it's committed to high-quality products, employee care, limitations within the industry, and art, design, and technology.
 The company got its start in 1989 when founder Dov Charney began selling T-shirts and sweatshirts as a student at Tufts University.
 Charney originally called his company "American Heavy Apparel."

 American Eagle Outfitters started in 1977 with just one store in Michigan.
 Now the company boasts more than 1,000 stores.
 Its mission statement focuses on corporate responsibility: "American Eagle Outfitters is committed to the principle that the people who make our clothes should be treated with dignity and respect.
 To this end, we seek to work with apparel suppliers throughout the world who share our commitment to safe and healthy workplaces."

 Ann Taylor says the company champions "the modern working woman and her love of fashion."
 The typical Ann Taylor customer is a working mom in her mid-thirties.
 She's busy and enjoys a healthy income.
 The company tailors its fashions to this image.
 It says, "We get women."
 The company says its mission is simple yet profound: "To inspire and connect with our clients to put their best selves forward every day."
 Richard Liebeskind opened the first Ann Taylor shop in Connecticut in 1954.